10 Health Benefits of Adding Flaxseed to Your Diet

 9. It prevents premature aging

-Vitamins that act as antioxidants, which contain flaxseed, are useful in reducing the premature aging process, which occurs because of the action of free radicals.
+Flaxseed contains vitamins that act as antioxidants, such as Vitamin B complex, folic acid, Vitamin C, and Vitamin E. These vitamins are extremely useful for reducing the premature aging process, which occurs because of the action of free radicals.

 10. It reduces water retention

 Ultimately, the goal is to eat ground flaxseed as this makes it easier to digest.
-This way you can add flaxseed to salads, soups, milkshakes and many other recipes.
+This way you can add it to salads, soups, milkshakes, and many other recipes.